-The balance of the equities also tips in favor of granting a preliminary injunction.
-Again we note that a key consideration is whether a party will suffer irreparable harm.
-See Babler, 618 F.3d at 524.
+For the same reason, the balance of the equities favors Plaintiffs.
 Although "a State retains a significant interest in meting out a sentence of death in a timely fashion," Nelson v.
 Campbell, 541 U.S. 637, 644 (2004), the harm from a delay in meting out a death sentence is not an irreparable harm.
-By contrast, there is no question that the harm Plaintiffs face, execution by a method that the district court determined is likely unconstitutional, is an irreparable harm.
+As a result, balancing the equities counsels in favor of delaying executions until a full trial on the merits can be held on the method of execution.